Find out what you can do with your goods when they are being processed or repaired using outward processing.

 You’ll pay duty at re-import on charges made for repair or replacement, plus any inward shipping and insurance costs you pay for the return of the goods.

-VAT is charged on the repair costs, plus outward and inward freight charges, plus duty, but excluding insurance charges.
+VAT is charged on the repair costs, plus outward and inward freight charges and duty, but excluding insurance charges.

 These charges depend on you not paying less for the repair or replacement because you’re related to the seller.

-You do not have to pay duty on goods that have been repaired or replaced free of charge under a guarantee.
-You must show us this guarantee.
+You do not need to pay duty on goods that have been repaired or replaced free of charge, by the manufacturer or seller, under a guarantee, if the following conditions are met:

-You do have to pay duty if a repair is made under a service contract or warranty that you’ve paid for.
-This is because the cost is considered part of the overall value of your goods.
+You will need to pay duty on the value of any warranty or service contract that was not included in the original import value.
+This is because the cost is considered part of the overall value of the repaired or replacement goods.